GU4243-ADS/project-2-predictive-modelling-group4/README.md

   - Contributed to the deep learning algorithm
   - Improved the feature extraction
 + Minzi Keem
-  - Contributed to the presentation slides
+  - Cleaned up a lot of the code and made sure the starter codes fit with our new data
-  -
+  - Tried working with the RGB and added that to the feature.R

 Please see each subfolder for a README file.